 3rd September 2019

-The Rewards has a valuable new sponsor, as FMP Global step up to support the distinguished industry event.
+The Rewards has a valuable new sponsor, as IRIS FMP step up to support the distinguished industry event.

 With payroll still at the heart of the event, The Rewards continues to reflect the widening remit of the profession and its close association with HR, reward, pensions and employee benefits.
 The Rewards ceremony is one of the most distinguished events on the industry’s calendar, highlighting achievement and celebrating excellence.
 The Rewards are now in their ninth year.